Historia Mundum

 • End of land reform.

-• Reinstitution of slavery in French colonies: This would encourage slave uprising in Haiti, in the Caribbean, ultimately leading to independence.
+• Reinstitution of slavery in French colonies: This encouraged enslaved people to rise up in Haiti, in the Caribbean, ultimately leading to independence.

 • Establishment of a shared Executive Power: Power was shared by five directors, among which the Girondins prevailed.
 This fact explains why this phase of the Revolution was called the Directory.